College football's 50 best players in 2018

 Key stat: Third-most receiving yards in FBS at 1,408

 Wallace established himself as one of the top pass-catchers in college football with a monster finish to the season.
-Over four consecutive weeks against then-No. 6 Texas, Baylor, No. 6 Oklahoma and No. 9 West Virginia, Wallace put up 35 catches for 626 yards and seven touchdowns, including the game winner against the Mountaineers.
+Over four consecutive weeks against then-No. 6 Texas, Baylor, No. 6 Oklahoma and No. 9 West Virginia, Wallace put up 35 catches for 626 yards and 7 touchdowns, including the winner against the Mountaineers.
 After ending the regular season third nationally with 117 receiving yards per game, Wallace will open next year as a favorite to win the Biletnikoff Award as the nation's most outstanding receiver.

 34. TAYLOR RAPP